Bit-Bandit98/Etch-A-Key/README.md

 Morgan Ainsley - Midi Keyboard Implementation.
 Grifflon - 3D Modelling and Art.

-All programming files in the "Scripts" folder is authored by Bit-Bandit98 unless otherwise stated at the top of the files.
+All programming files in the "Assets/Scripts" folder is authored by Bit-Bandit98 unless otherwise stated at the top of the file.